 Here at Advanced Dental of Westport, CT we prefer a conservative approach when treating periodontal disease.
 Except in cases of severe and advanced gum disease, we always recommend non-surgical gum disease therapy.

-If you’re experiencing the symptoms mentioned above, call us immediately to schedule a consultation with our dentist near you.
+If you’re experiencing the symptoms mentioned above, call us immediately to schedule a consultation with our dentist near you in Westport, CT.

 Scaling and root planing is also better known as deep cleaning.
 Scaling is the removal of plaque, tartar, and bacteria from the tooth surface, both above and below the gum line.
 Root planing involves smoothing the tooth roots, a process that makes it harder for bacteria to adhere to the tooth surfaces.